iamthenanogrower/raspi-grow-monitor/README.md

 * Clone the scripts folder to preferably /home/pi/scripts and make sure they're executable.

-* To make the scripts autorun on boot you can add these lines to the bottom of /etc/profile:
+* To make the scripts autorun on boot, type crontab -e and add these lines to the bottom:

 ```
-sudo python /home/pi/scripts/moist.py &
+* * * * * sudo python /home/pi/scripts/moist.py
-sudo python /home/pi/scripts/temp.py &
+* * * * * sudo python /home/pi/scripts/temp.py
 ```

 * Connect temperature sensor to GPIO pin #4 and soil moisture sensor (DO) to GPIO pin #21.